 Creative Arts and Communication

-How you forge your path is up to you, but making a living in the creative industries requires more than just creativity itself.
-By studying creative arts and communication at Murdoch, you'll develop an entrepreneurial attitude, client consultation and communication skills, critical thinking and the ability to adapt – so you can action your ideas.
+Thriving in the creative industries requires more than just creativity itself.
+By studying creative arts and communication, you'll develop an entrepreneurial attitude, client consultation and communication skills, critical thinking and the ability to adapt – so you can bring your ideas to life.

 Where could a creative arts and communication degree take you?

-More than ever, creativity can be a force for good in the world.
-And, here at Murdoch, you'll hone your craft to tell powerful stories that challenge the status quo and shine the spotlight on some of the world's big issues.
-You won’t be alone; our community of free-thinking creatives work for Hollywood production companies, freelance as successful writers, drive global communication campaigns and even help improve lives by creating online games for vision-impaired people.
+Hone your craft to tell powerful stories shining the spotlight on big issues.
+You won’t be alone; our community of free-thinking creatives work for Hollywood production companies, freelance as successful writers, drive global communication campaigns and help improve lives by creating online games for vision-impaired people.

 The number of jobs advertised for professionals in the marketing, communications, advertising, arts and media industry is growing.